Sugar Withdrawal Symptoms

 Mood Changes

 Dopamine plays a major role in our mood.
 Even small changes can lead to mood swings or irregularities.
-Because dopamine and serotonin levels are often disrupted by suddenly quitting sugar, many sugar addicts will struggle with intense, unexplainable mood swings and worsened depression.
+Because dopamine and serotonin levels are often disrupted by suddenly quitting sugar, many people struggling with compulsive sugar use will experience intense, unexplainable mood swings and worsened depression.

 Intense Cravings